Description of Phenyl HPLC Column

 Compared to a reversed-phase column in which a linear alkane is bonded, the phenyl column has a different selectivity, or can be said to be a complementary selectivity, and is particularly suitable for the separation of a compound having an aromatic ring.

 Ultra-pure, fully porous spherical silica gel with a purity of >99.999%.
 It uses a unique silica gel matrix treatment technology to make the pore size more uniform.
-Unique stationary phase bonding and double tailing technology make the peak shape symmetry better; lower UV and MS Loss; has a high surface coverage and increases the chemical stability of the bonded phase.
+Unique stationary phase bonding and double tailing technology make the peak shape symmetry better; lower UV and MS Loss; have a high surface coverage and increase the chemical stability of the bonded phase.

-Can replace most of the phenylpropyl bonded silica column for HPLC on the market.
+- Can replace most of the phenylpropyl bonded silica columns for HPLC on the market.